Proposed overhaul of Arkansas Medicaid expansion unveiled

-Under the measure, the program will continue to use Medicaid funds to place recipients on private health insurance.
-But under the proposal, those who don’t work or attend school could be moved to the traditional fee-for-service Medicaid program.
+Proposed legislation would continue using Medicaid funds to place recipients on private health insurance.
+But, under the proposal, those who don’t work or go to school could be moved to the traditional fee-for-service Medicaid program.
 More than 300,000 people are currently on the state’s Medicaid expansion.

 “No one loses health care benefits, but there are incentives to encourage that kind of behavior and that kind of progress in life,” the Republican governor said at a news conference at the state Capitol.